weeka-app/weeka.github.io/terms.md

             <div class="section">
                 <h3 class="section-title">Section 4.1 - Application Ownership</h3>
-                <p>Weeka, including its code, design, functionality, and all associated intellectual property rights, remains the exclusive property of the developer.
+                <p>Weeka, including its code, design, functionality, and all associated intellectual property rights, remains the exclusive property of the Developer.
 These Terms grant you only a limited license to use the Application.</p>
             </div>

             <div class="section">